 We suggest five key steps as follows:

-- Use a that has been audited by a third party.
+- Use a secure assessment platform that has been audited by a third party.

 - Ensure there is an audit trail of test taking activities.

 - If scores can be adjusted, carefully secure the process.

 - If exporting the results to another system, do so securely.

 - Conduct periodic checks to confirm that scores have not been altered.